dotnet/AspNetCore.Docs/aspnet/mvc/overview/performance/bundling-and-minification.md

 Bundles should be partitioned by pages that need them.
 For example, the default ASP.NET MVC template for an internet application creates a jQuery Validation bundle separate from jQuery.
 Because the default views created have no input and do not post values, they don't include the validation bundle.

-The `System.Web.Optimization` namespace is implemented in System.Web.Optimization.dll.
-It leverages the WebGrease library (WebGrease.dll) for minification capabilities, which in turn uses Antlr3.Runtime.dll.
+The `System.Web.Optimization` namespace is implemented in *System.Web.Optimization.dll*.
+It leverages the WebGrease library (*WebGrease.dll*) for minification capabilities, which in turn uses *Antlr3.Runtime.dll*.

 *I use Twitter to make quick posts and share links.
 My Twitter handle is*: [@RickAndMSFT](http://twitter.com/RickAndMSFT)

-## Additional Resources
+## Additional resources

 - Video:[Bundling and Optimizing](https://channel9.msdn.com/Events/aspConf/aspConf/Bundling-and-Optimizing) by [Howard Dierking](https://twitter.com/#!/howard_dierking)
 - [Adding Web Optimization to a Web Pages Site](https://blogs.msdn.com/b/rickandy/archive/2012/08/15/adding-web-optimization-to-a-web-pages-site.aspx).